ellcreative/patterson-subsidiaries-styling-tools/docs/wordpress-configuration.md

 - **Description**: URL to your design tokens CSS file
 - **Example**: `/wp-content/themes/yourtheme/assets/css/tokens.css`
 - **Note**: Only loads if "Load Design Tokens File" is enabled

+## Cache Management

+The plugin uses WordPress transients to cache mobile navigation styles for optimal performance.

+### When Cache is Automatically Cleared

+The mobile styles cache is automatically cleared when:
+- Plugin settings are saved
+- Plugin is activated or updated
+- Manual cache clear button is used

+### Manual Cache Clearing

+If you experience issues with mobile styles not updating:

+1. Go to **WordPress Admin** → **Patterson Nav** → Settings
+2. Scroll to the bottom of the page
+3. Click the **"Clear Mobile Styles Cache"** button
+4. Refresh your website to see the updated styles

+### What Gets Cached

+- Mobile navigation CSS rules from `assets/css/partials/mobile-rules.css`
+- Cached indefinitely until settings change or manual clear
+- Uses WordPress transients API for compatibility with object caching

 ## Advanced Usage: Per-Page Overrides